../

 notGate x = nandGate x x

-This also compiles, and the code is simpler.
+This also passes compilation, and the code is relatively simple.

-However, this feels more like a “static check.”
-For example, if we deliberately write an incorrect implementation:
+However, this is more like a "static check."
+For example, if we deliberately write a wrong implementation:

 notGate :: (SBit 'Zero ~ SBit (Not a)) => SBit a -> SBit (Not a)